 We have a full day to explore the network of trails through the dry forest around Ampijoroa, in search of the many birds restricted to this region.
 Foremost amongst these are the secretive White-breasted Mesite and the jewel-like Schlegel’s Asity, which gives one the impression of a miniature bird-of-paradise.
 We will also concentrate on finding the highly localized Van Dam’s Vanga and both Red-capped and Coquerel’s Couas.
 Other birds we hope to see whilst searching for these specials include Madagascar Crested Ibis, Madagascar Buttonquail, Frances’s and Madagascar Sparrowhawks, Madagascar Pygmy Kingfisher, and Hook-billed, Rufous, White-headed, Chabert’s, and Red-tailed Vangas.
 No less than eight species of lemur occur in the near vicinity of the camp and we will search for the comical Coquerel’s Sifaka and Common Brown Lemur during the day, and the rare Mongoose Lemur, Western Woolly Lemur (or Avahi), Milne-Edward’s Sportive, Fat-tailed Dwarf, and Gray Mouse lemurs after dark.
 If we are lucky, we may also find the recently described Golden-brown Mouse Lemur, one of the world’s smallest primates.
 Reptiles are also plentiful along the trails and we hope to see the impressive Blonde Hog-nosed Snake, as well as several smaller species of snake (all harmless – amazingly, there are no venomous snakes in Madagascar), Oustalet’s Chameleon (the world’s largest species), and the aptly named Rhinoceros Chameleon, with its enlarged nasal protuberance.

-After some final birding around Ampijoroa, we return by bus to Mahajunga for an overnight stay in a comfortable hotel.
+After some final birding around Ampijoroa, we return to Mahajanga for an overnight stay in a comfortable hotel.

 Day 4: Betsiboka Estuary